 Shared Development Path

-A shared development path is what helps mentor teams, students, partners, and faculty walk through the process of particularizing definitions of mastery in light of a student’s context and vocation.
-As Kairos programs are developed, partners, contexts, licensure boards, and others outside the walls of a school must have a strong voice in: 1) defining mastery, 2) describing the nuances of how mastery is demonstrated, and 3) the particular way a student’s journey might be adapted to better fit a given context.
+A shared development path is what helps mentor teams, students, partners, and faculty walk through the process of particularizing definitions of proficiency in light of a student’s context and vocation.
+As Kairos programs are developed, partners, contexts, licensure boards, and others outside the walls of a school must have a strong voice in: 1) defining proficiency, 2) describing the nuances of how proficiency is demonstrated, and 3) the particular way a student’s journey might be adapted to better fit a given context.

 Particularized (but still shared) Goals and Learning Outcomes

 Each program has unique goals and learning outcomes.
 That is to say that the purpose of the program or what the program is trying to provide or make possible is unique to that degree.
 For example, a master of arts in counseling is not trying to do the same thing as a master of divinity.
 However, while the programs have unique goals, they all share a common set of commitments.
 In practice, this means programs cannot be built with goals that oppose each other in some sort of philosophical manner or with outcomes that are not aligned with the mission of the organization.
 For example, if the institution is focused on developing disciples, all programs need to embrace that shared goal.
 In addition, each program will have exactly one set of goals – not different goals for different “tracks” or “specializations” or “emphases” within a degree.
 For example, a Doctor of Ministry will have one set of goals, not a set of goals for a DMin in Spiritual Direction or a DMin in Leadership.
 The specification comes by living out the practices and principles listed above (which allows for contextualized particularization).
 As a result, much attention must be paid to how the goals and learning outcomes are articulated so that they are broad enough to encompass several different contexts yet focused enough to provide direction.